c6o/docs/content/testing.md

 * * Start off with a single producer/consumer pairing sending a burst 1000 messages
 * * Continue to add each pairing sending a simultaneous 1000 message burst until an error threshold is exceeded
 * Chart the message throughput as follows:
-* * Number of producer/consumer pairings
-* * Average # of messages sent end-to-end per second across all pairings
+* * Average # of successful and unsuccessful messages sent end-to-end per second per pairings
+* * Corresponding CPU usage
+* * Corresponding memory usage
+* * Corresponding blocking calls
-* * Failure rate and percentage
+* * Corresponding network usage

 And, for the test results close to failing and failing, the following additional reports need to be created:
 * CPU profile